apache/druid/docs/configuration/index.md

 ### JVM configuration best practices

-There are four JVM parameters that we set on all of our processes:
+There are four JVM parameters that we set on all of our services:

 -  `-Duser.timezone=UTC`: This sets the default timezone of the JVM to UTC.
 We always set this and do not test with other default timezones, so local timezones might work, but they also might uncover weird and interesting bugs.
 To issue queries in a non-UTC timezone, see [query granularities](../querying/granularities.md#period-granularities)
 -  `-Dfile.encoding=UTF-8` This is similar to timezone, we test assuming UTF-8.
 Local encodings might work, but they also might result in weird and interesting bugs.